2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: (Higher) Morita Equivalence

 to the category of cocontinuous and additive functors is an equivalence of categories. \end{thm}

-\begin{cor} Two rings $R,S$ are Morita equivalent iff there are bimodules ${}_R M_S$ and ${}_S N_R$ such that ${}_R M_S\otd\limits_S {}_S N_R\cong R$ and ${}_S N_R\otd\limits_R {}_R M_S\cong S$. \end{cor} This is the famous result in the ordinary Morita theory, which concerns the category of modules over rings.
-There is also another viewpoint of this result, which will make the Morita equivalence more natural.
+\begin{cor} Two rings $R,S$ are Morita equivalent if and only if there are $R$-$S$-bimodule $M$ and $S$-$R$-bimodule $N$ such that $ M\otd\limits_S N\cong R$ and $N\otd\limits_R M\cong S$. \end{cor} This is a famous result in the ordinary Morita theory, which concentrates on the category of modules over rings.

-\begin{thm}[Generalized Eilenberg-Watts Theorem] Let $\CC$ be a cocomplete $E_m$-monoidal category.
+The Elienberg-Watts Theorem still holds in a more general setup. \begin{thm}[Generalized Eilenberg-Watts Theorem] Let $\CC$ be a cocomplete $E_1$-monoidal 1-category.
 For two $E_1$-algebras $A$, $B\in\Alg_{E_1}(\CC)$, there is an equivalence

 of categories.
 In particular, the equivalence